emlynoregan/bitn/site/content/about/_index.md

 ## Overview

 The **Burra in the News** digital archive represents a comprehensive collection of newspaper coverage about Burra, South Australia, spanning from **1845 to 2016**.
-This remarkable archive contains **{{ .Site.Params.totalDocuments }} historical documents** with over **190,000 paragraphs** of content, making it one of the most extensive digital collections of regional Australian newspaper coverage.
+This remarkable archive contains **14 historical documents** with over **190,000 paragraphs** of content, making it one of the most extensive digital collections of regional Australian newspaper coverage.

 ## The Compiler: Eric Fuss

-This archive is the result of meticulous research and compilation work by **{{ .Site.Params.compiler }}**.
+This archive is the result of meticulous research and compilation work by **Eric Fuss**.
 Through dedicated effort and scholarly attention to detail, Eric systematically collected, organized, and preserved these historical newspaper references, ensuring that over 170 years of Burra's documented history remains accessible for future generations.

 ## Archive Contents